AlirezaSamar/Data-Science-with-Python/README.md

 * [Chapter 7: Version Control Software](#)

 #How to Run Notebooks
-To open notebooks in IPython, download this repository to your computer and run following command in that directory:
+To open notebooks with Jupyter, download this repository to your computer and run following command in that directory:

-    $ ipython notebook
+    $ jupyter notebook

 Now you can navigate through the list of available notebooks.

-If you faced this error `[TerminalIPythonApp] WARNING | File not found: u'notebook'`, simply just install Jupyter by following the [instructions](http://jupyter.readthedocs.io/en/latest/install.html) and use the following command to run the notebook:

-    $ jupyter notebook

 Polished PDF version of this handbook will be available here soon: [Data Science with Python Handbook](#) (Coming Soon)